linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 08 Equity markets.md

 Yet there is urgency to address issues such as lack of transparency in market data.

-Regulators on both sides of the Atlantic are already concerned that
+Regulators on both sides of the Atlantic are already concerned that the unfettered growth of competition is damaging investor trust in market structures.

-# Fragmented trading
+## Fragmented trading

 Daily market share Equities (turnover)